Angle bd Mansour Eddahbi, Rue Mohamed El Beqal, Guéliz

 Grand Café de La Poste

-Angle Boulevard el Mansour Eddahbi et, Avenue Imam Malik, Guéliz
+Angle Blvd. el Mansour Eddahbi et Ave.
+Imam Malik, Guéliz

 Located in the new part of town.
 The food is French and the place, a renovated post office, has an old, elegant yet casual air.